CodeJonesW/CalorieTracker-I-O-Backend-Heroku/README.md

 # CalorieTracker_I-O
+- Final Solo Project for Flatiron School Web Development Immersive
-Allows users to track exercise activities in relation to the calories consumed through meals on a daily, weekly, monthly, and yearly basis.
+- Allows users to track exercise activities in relation to the calories consumed through meals on a daily, weekly, monthly, and yearly basis.

 FRAMEWORKS/LIBRARIES: